About The Project

 Local Capital Project Delivery (LCPD) Program

-The LCD Study is the first phase for federally funded transportation improvement projects.
-The LCPD Program provides funding to NJTPA sub regions—the 15 city and county members of the NJTPA—to prepare proposed transportation projects for eventual construction with federal funding.
+Local Preliminary Engineering is the second phase for federally funded transportation improvement projects.
+The Local Capital Project Delivery (LCPD) Program provides funding to NJTPA sub regions – the 15 city and county members of the NJTPA – to prepare proposed transportation projects for eventual construction with federal funding.

 This preparation involves completing the multi-step Capital Project Delivery Process developed by NJDOT.
 This process is designed to streamline project development and provide a common and consistent framework for federally funded projects at the local, regional and state level.